 Properties donated to the Trust in fee are called Preserves.
 A management plan is prepared for each of these properties.
 Some Preserves are passive and need minimal maintenance, while others require extensive measures to control soil erosion, restore wetlands, control public access, etc.

 Stewardship Day: Throughout the year, the Peconic Land Trust's Stewardship and Outreach Departments partner on clean-up days at our preserves.
 Future stewardship days are being planned.
 If you would like to volunteer, please contact Kathy Kennedy, Outreach Manager, at 631.283.3195, ext.
 29 or email to email@example.com.

 Wildlife Management Program: The Trust does allow hunting on select Preserves.
-If you are interested in participating in the Trust's Wildlife Management Program, please review the RFP document (.pdf) and submit the application by August 1, 2012.
+If you are interested in participating in the Trust's Wildlife Management Program, please review the RFP document (.pdf) and Wildlife Management Guidelines and Application (.pdf).
 If you have questions, please contact either Dan Heston, North Fork Stewardship Manager, at 631.734.5630, or Pam Greene, Vice President of Stewardship, at 631.283.3195.